IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Language-Services.md

 #### 2. Use cases
 We can use LUIS in every bots in many applications where we need to read user intent and customize tasks accordingly, for example
 * bots on the websites of online stores,
-* systems that help you find an interesting job after work,
+* systems that help us find an interesting job after work,
 * bots for booking systems,
 * registration bots for patients at clinics,
 * bots helping to choose, for example, president - in Poland something like "Latarnik Wyborczy".